Plastic isn’t just a pollution problem or a health problem — it’s also a climate change problem.

 Whether bioplastics can gain a meaningful share of the market remains to be seen.
 The coronavirus pandemic has hurt the bottom lines of plastics companies, which recently requested $1 billion federal bailout to help in recycling during the public-health crisis.
 Yet the Covid-19 outbreak has also slowed the growth of plastic alternatives.

 Public concerns about the spread of the virus have reinvigorated the use of single-use plastic items, raising concerns that old habits will stick for years to come.
-During a recent Senate committee hearing on recycling challenges, Sen. John Barrasso, Republican of Wyoming, said the virus “has reminded us that the critical role that single-use plastics do play in protecting public health.”
+During a recent Senate committee hearing on recycling challenges, Sen. John Barrasso (R-Wyoming) said the virus “has reminded us that the critical role that single-use plastics do play in protecting public health.”

 Barrasso’s statement overlooks the overwhelming negative health and climate impacts of single-use plastics — and ignores the potential benefits bioplastics would provide.